parflow/docker/README.md

 .\bin\parflow.bat my_problem_setup.tcl
 ```

-It is possible to share other directories with the Docker instance but
+It is possible to share other directories with the cointainer instance but
 that is beyond the scope of this document.
 You will need to bind
 additional directories by changing the Docker command line.
 See
 Docker documenation for information on sharing host file systems with